AlexSchinnerl/dataCite/README.md

 We got a xml from an Alma export and want to transform it in a xml file suitable for uploading to the dataCite Website.

 ## How it works
 The programm takes an Alma export file as input and searches for a specific field tag in the xml tree.
-Then take the information of the field (text, attributes, ...) an asign them to a xml tag corresponding to the template needed to upload at the dataCite website.
+Then take the information of the field (text, attributes, ...) and asign them to a xml tag corresponding to the template needed to upload at the dataCite website.

 **Note!** Some Fields are filled with features, specially tailored to meet the needs of the JKU and would need adaptation if used in a different university.